 I’m the father of a two year old boy named Noah who was born with Down syndrome, and whom we love very much.
-I understand that in the course of your day to day work you often have the difficult responsibility of telling parents news they never thought they would receive; that there’s a likely chance the little boy or girl in their mothers womb is going to be born with Down syndrome.
+I understand that in the course of your day to day work you often have the difficult responsibility of telling parents news they never thought they would receive – that there’s a good possibility that the little boy or girl in their mothers womb is going to be born with Down syndrome.

 Why I’m Writing You This Letter

 My hope in writing you this letter is to tell you some of the things I wish I would have known the day we found out our son was born with Down syndrome.
 Our son did not have a prenatal diagnosis of Down syndrome, and our amazing pediatrician did a great job of calming our fears, honoring the life of our boy, and letting us know we were in this together as she delivered Noah’s diagnosis.
 However, as you’ll read below, our interactions with our OB/GYN were not as positive.

 As an OB/GYN you will likely be the person who delivers the prenatal diagnosis of Down syndrome.
 Hopefully this letter will help you to deliver a Down syndrome diagnosis to your patients in a way that honors the child, and gives parents hope and encouragement.

 I can only imagine what you must feel the moment you first become aware that you’re going to have to give a Down syndrome diagnosis to a new parent, one who likely has no idea the news that you’re about to drop on them.
 But the truth of the matter is you’re still going to have to have the conversation, and as the first point of contact for a new parent of a child with Down syndrome you have a lot of influence and authority.
 Those parents are going to be clinging to every word you say, and watching every facial expression that comes across your face.
 How you deliver the Down syndrome diagnosis to those parents could be a matter of life and death, literally.